Employers select networks built for quality care and lower costs

 Encouraging the patient-provider relationship for better navigation and lower costs

-“When members have a primary care physician, they tend to have a lower cost of care.
-And our research demonstrates that those members have a better experience because they’re able to navigate a complex health care system a little more easily.”
+“When members have a primary care physician, they tend to have a lower cost of care,” says Dr. Gerald Hautman, chief medical officer of National Accounts for UnitedHealthcare Employer & Individual.
+“And our research demonstrates that those members have a better experience because they’re able to navigate a complex health care system a little more easily.”

 Prioritizing high-value care for more personalized, cost-effective support

 When an employee population has complex health needs or is highly localized geographically, networks that offer more focused access may be a better fit.
-These types of networks provide employees access to quality care based on their unique health needs or situation.
+These types of networks provide employees access to quality care based on their unique health needs or situations.

 Collaborations with ACOs

 ACOs are groups of doctors, hospitals and other health care providers who come together on a voluntary basis to provide coordinated care to the members they serve.
 They’re voluntarily making themselves accountable for the cost and quality of care they offer their patients — and they’re helping move the needle when it comes to managing costs.
-At UnitedHealthcare, through one ACO plan design, physicians and specialists evaluated for quality and cost efficiency generated up to 15% in savings.4
+At UnitedHealthcare, through one ACO plan design, physicians and specialists evaluated for quality and cost efficiency generated up to 15% in savings.5

 Collaborations with COEs

-COEs, which are programs that help identify the best available care for complex conditions, can help manage the costs of large claims like cancer treatments.
-Additionally, COEs can help bring more accurate diagnoses, fewer readmissions and complications, reduced initial procedure costs and a simplified billing and payment experience.5 COEs may also offer the most important thing of all: higher survival rates and better outcomes.5
+COEs can help bring more accurate diagnoses, fewer readmissions and complications, reduced initial procedure costs and a simplified billing and payment experience..7 COEs may also offer the most important thing of all: higher survival rates and better outcomes.7

 Local health systems